yet-another-average-joe/WorkShop_Calculator/README.md

 These apps still works great...

- SD_card folder : all executables and an autorun : just insert the card in one of these old devices, and the laucher app will pop up.
+ SD_card folder : all executables and an autorun : just insert the card in one of these old devices, and the launcher app will pop up.